skip to content

 [00:18:05.10] - Anthony Campolo Cool.

-[00:18:14.26] - Anthony Campolo Let me go to the system where you see it actually on it.
+[00:18:14.26] - Anthony Campolo Let me go to the system where you see it.
 Again, all the styling is going to change.
 This is just the raw data you get.
-It's not rendering the markdown or anything that will obviously be fixed as well.
+It's not rendering the markdown or anything, and that will obviously be fixed as well.
 But this is the full output.
 So the key takeaways, the important quotes, and then the blog outline.
-So those are the three prompts that we picked, our blog outline and blog draft.
-And then all the way down here, you get the actual transcript.
-So you could read through the whole transcript of the thing if you want.
-So that goes on for a while because it's about an hour.
+Those are the three prompts that we picked: blog outline and blog draft.
+And then all the way down here you get the actual transcript, so you could read through the whole transcript of the thing if you want.
+That goes on for a while because it's about an hour.
 And then the original prompt we used to generate it.
-So if you wanted to tweak the prompt, rerun it, you could do that.
+So if you wanted to tweak the prompt and rerun it, you could do that.

 [00:19:14.11] - Mikhail Cool.